Free Cash Flow Margin Benchmarks

 Ranked FCF Margin Data

-What is Free Cash Flow Margin?
+How is Free Cash Flow margin calculated?

 Free cash flow (FCF) margin is the percentage of revenue a company converts into free cash flow — operating cash flow minus capital expenditures.
 Unlike GAAP net income, FCF excludes non-cash charges and reflects the actual cash a company generates, making it the preferred profitability metric for SaaS investors evaluating long-term sustainability.